vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

   - if you decide to use a single HTTP cache for all clusters, it is really difficult to programmatically configure an HTTP cache to adopt the needs of the ever changing cluster states.
-How will you communicate the load to let the cache balance the traffic.
+How will you communicate the cluster load to let the cache balance the traffic.
 How will you configure scheduled or manual downtimes?
-How will you let the cache gradually migrate the traffic from one to another during maintanence windows?
+How will you make the cache gradually migrate the traffic from one to another during maintanence windows?

 - As mentioned above, HTTP caches are difficult to command programmatically.
   When you need to manually evict one or more entries, it is not always as easy as a `DELETE FROM cache WHERE keys IN (...)` query.
-And let me warn you, you are gonna need that manual eviction.
+And let me warn you, you are gonna need that manual eviction sooner or later.

 <a name="sliced-scrolls"/>